Indian Fantail Standard of Perfection

 Note: In judging classes, AOC (Any Other Color) does not mean a Mismarked bird class.
 It is a class intended to hold those birds where only one, or two, have been entered, and have no other competition.
 The Show Secretary and District Director will determine those few birds and move them to AOC, to create a class holding such few colors, or marks to create competition, or their own class.
 Yes, a “mismarked” bird, unidentifiable as to mark, may also end up in AOC.

+It is encouraged not to forget the importance of body in good breeding.
+A well-bred body is an achievement.
+The body should feel solid, well-fleshed and firm to the hand, each part in keeping with others giving perfect balance while having the feeling of strength and smoothness.
 Visual “size” is not what we are going for.
-Too big of a tail, or a too-loosely feathered bird (thereby larger-appearing), is not our objective.
-Solid, superior bodies and breeding toward Balance is our goal.
+Too big of a tail or too-loosely feathered birds (thereby larger-appearing) is not the objective.
+Solid, superior bodies and breeding toward Balance is the goal.

-The Mini Indian Fantail will be 7 inches from the feet to the top of the head when in proper station.
-With all else being equal the advantage should go to the smaller bird.
+A) The Mini Indian Fantail will be seven (7) inches or less from the feet to the top of the head when in proper station.
+The smaller bird to be preferred both visually and body weight.
+With all else being equal, the advantage should go to the smaller bird.

 The judge is to use common sense, and discretion before DQing a bird.
 Always remember you may be DQing a first-time exhibitor’s, or a Junior’s bird, therefore do so compassionately and with adequate explanation: